emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 This is a relatively easy thing to slip in while pairing, and it's easy to mark as either a "Yes they can", or "No they can't" in your notes.

-The actual list of rubrics is still growing, but having our evaluation criteria written down in a shared space is a large part of what enables consistency.
+Our actual list of rubrics is still growing, but having our evaluation criteria written down in a shared space is a large part of what enables consistency.

 ## Consistency problem #3: Pairing Structure